ilkka-torma/diddy/README.md

 ### Modifying the SFT

-The top part of the file contains the global value `NODES` and the function `forbs_at`.
+The bottom part of the file defines the SFT used by the command line interface, which is currently the set of identifying codes on the hexagonal grid.
-By changing them, one can analyze different SFTs.
+By changing it, one can analyze different SFTs.
-`NODES` is the fundamental domain of the gridlike graph; its vertex set is **Z² × NODES**, and its alphabet is **{0,1}^NODES**.
-`forbs_at` takes a vector **(x,y)** and returns the set of forbidden patterns of the SFT translated by **(x,y)**.
-The function should commute with translations.
+The alphabet should consist of numbers, as they're used directly as weights by the density computation.

 Note that for the density analysis to work correctly, the automaton of **v**-periodic configurations must be strongly connected.
 This is not true in general, but is guaranteed if, for example, the forbidden patterns contain no 1-symbols.

-In a future update, we plan to implement a more convenient way of representing SFTs, which may be passed to the period automaton as arguments, instead of redefining global variables and functions.
-We will also get rid of the requirement of strong connectedness.
+This requirement will be removed in a future update.